YossiAharon/WPtimize/README.md

 Activate the plugin and go to 'Settings > WPtimize' to select the tags that you want to clean from your header.

+## What actually the plugin do? ##

+* Cleans up all the unnecessary tags and scripts from WordPress header includes: RSD, Windows Live, Generator, Shortlink, Feeds, API and more.
+* Move JS from head to footer.
+* Remove query strings from JS and CSS files.

 ## Changelog ##

 ### 1.0.0 ###